Updated: Jul 30

 Reduce rejected specimens and patient recalls

-Complete all labs as ordered when patient presents to lab
+Complete all labs as ordered when a patient presents to the lab

 Increase clinic operational efficiencies and standardize workflows

 Increase accuracy of diagnosis

 Increase the quality of communication to patient/patient advocate

 Increase % Clean, Safe Rooms; Compliance with 16 high-touch audit